 The fully online Undergraduate Certificate in Counselling and Mental Health combines a range of subjects in the social sciences and psychology that serves as a foundation for basic counselling skills, with a particular focus on counselling those experiencing mental health challenges.

 Applications to commence in 2021 have now closed.
 Contact us to find out more about your course options.

 Get in touch to explore your course options.

 You will be prepared for careers in a wide range of human services organisations across diverse practice areas, including case work, group or individual counselling, in person or remote, and supporting community development and crisis intervention projects.

-The Undergraduate Certificate in Counselling and Mental Health is not an accredited course and will not permit you to work as a qualified counsellor or in a role that requires accreditation.
-These courses are introductory courses and accreditation will require more than four units.
-This course will lead you to a Diploma, then on to an accredited degree with a major in counselling or psychology.
+The Undergraduate Certificate in Counselling and Mental Health is not an accredited program and will not permit you to work as a qualified counsellor or in a role that requires accreditation.
+These programs are introductory programs and accreditation will require more than four subjects.
+This program will lead you to a Diploma, then on to an accredited degree with a major in counselling or psychology.

-This course offers a pathway to the Diploma of Social Science.
+This program offers a pathway to the Diploma of Social Science.
 If you wish to continue with further studies, the Diploma offers a direct pathway to the Bachelor of Social Science.